-W. L. Gore & Associates, Inc. fully supports efforts to eliminate forced labor and human trafficking.
+W. L. Gore & Associates, Inc. and its subsidiaries fully supports efforts to eliminate forced labor and human trafficking.
 Everyone in our enterprise is expected to demonstrate integrity in all relationships when dealing with suppliers, customers and stakeholders, as well as with other Gore Associates.
 We are collectively committed to fostering a safe and healthy work environment where all Associates can develop their talents, enjoy their work, and responsibly direct their activities.

 Gore’s purchasing terms require that suppliers comply with applicable laws and regulations.
-As such, many of our external suppliers have not been required to certify or to undergo audit in order to verify the absence of forced labor or human trafficking.
+Consequently, many of our external suppliers have not been explicitly required to certify or to undergo audit in order to verify the absence of forced labor or human trafficking.
 However, Gore has established and adopted Gore Guidelines on Social Responsibility (GSR).
 These guidelines set forth our expectations regarding fair labor requirements, positive working environments, compliance with legal and environmental regulations, and other topics.
 Gore expects its suppliers, business partners, distributors, and any other representatives to maintain this same level of social responsibility.

 The U.S. Department of Labor (DOL) “List of Goods Produced by Child Labor or Forced Labor,” has noted that garments and textiles have been determined to be sectors at risk.
 Most finished apparel products made with Gore fabrics are placed on the market by our customers, many of which have programs in place to address forced labor and human trafficking.
-Gore has also joined the Higg Adoption Cycle, in cooperation with the Sustainable Apparel Coalition which developed the HIGG Index, to drive transparency of fair labor conditions within the value chain.
+Gore is a founding member of the Sustainable Apparel Coalition which developed the HIGG Index, to drive transparency of fair labor conditions within the value chain.
 Gore is an active user of the HIGG Index for assessing and sharing sustainability performance of our manufacturing units.
 We encourage our suppliers to use the Higg Index Social / Labor Module to assess their performance on fair working conditions.